Just because your

 Benefit Review Conference

-Review Conference,” which is an informal meeting where you and a
+process.
+This is an informal meeting where you and your employer's

-representative of your employer will meet with a Division of Workers’
+representative discuss your denial with a Division of Workers’ Compensation

-Compensation Benefit Review Officer.
-Similar to mediation, the parties
+Benefit Review Officer.
+Similar to mediation, the goal is to obtain a

 Arbitration & Contested Case Hearing

-On the other hand, if the parties cannot agree, you may agree to proceed
+On the other hand, if the parties are not able to reach an agreement, the

 At Arbitration, you will once again meet with a representative of your

-takes less time and costs compared to a contested case hearing, if you
+less expensive compared to a contested case hearing, if you choose to

-choose to participate in this process, you waive your right to a contested
+participate in this process, you lose the ability to seek a contested

-By contrast, if the parties decide not to undergo arbitration, a contested
+By contrast, you and your employer decide not to undergo arbitration, a

-case hearing will be scheduled.
-Rather than an arbitrator, a hearing officer
+contested case hearing will be scheduled.
+Rather than an arbitrator, a

-from the Division of Workers’ Compensation will preside over the
+hearing officer from the Division of Workers’ Compensation oversee

-hearing.
-The officer will assess all of the evidence submitted, including
+the case.
+The officer will assess all of the evidence submitted, such

-appeal to the Division of Workers’ Compensation Appeals Panel.
-You
+may appeal to the Division of Workers’ Compensation Appeals Panel.

 Texas State Courts